dfelinto/blender-manual/manual/editors/graph_editor/fcurves/modifiers.rst

 F-Curve modifiers are similar to object modifiers, in that they add non-destructive effects, that can be adjusted at any time, and layered to create more complex effects.
-Like object modifiers, F-curve modifiers are evaluated from the top down.
+Like object modifiers, F-Curve modifiers are evaluated from the top down.
 In other words, the top modifier is calculated first and consequent modifiers are calculated in order.
 Modifiers can be moved by dragging the modifier box from the top right.